poiyomi/PoiyomiDocs/blog/2025-05-18-poiyomi-toon-9-2-36-changes.md

 ---
-slug: poiyomi-toon-9-2-31-changes
+slug: poiyomi-toon-9-2-36-changes
-title: 'Poiyomi Toon 9.2.31 & Pro 9.3.1 Changelog'
+title: 'Poiyomi Toon 9.2.36 Changelog'
-description: Information regarding the release of Poiyomi Toon 9.2.31 & Pro 9.3.1.
+description: Information regarding the release of Poiyomi Toon 9.2.36.
 hide_table_of_contents: true
 authors:
   poiyomi
-tags: [shader, vrchat, updates, update]
+tags: [shader, vrchat, updates, update, major update]
 ---

-Introducing Poiyomi 9.2.31, a major update containing a significant amount of UI updates, improvements, as well as bug fixes!
+Introducing Poiyomi 9.2.36, a major update containing a significant amount of UI updates, improvements, as well as bug fixes!
 This is the first release of the publicly-accessible version of Poiyomi 9.2.

 The Toon version is now available in the VCC Repository, GitHub, and on BOOTH.